snipextt/seeurl/Readme.md

 # Seeurl

-A cli written in rust to work browse URLs.
+A cli written in rust to browse URLs.

 ## Usage